 e.g. "C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\games\Assassin's Creed IV Black Flag"

 It's a lot of files, 400 or so shader files, and 4 dlls, an uninstall, and the .ini file.

 If you need to uninstall, there is an uninstall.bat that will delete the dlls.

 5) With all that installed, run AC4.

 You should be able to see everything in 3D, and be able to change depth and convergence.

 Performance should be good, very close to what you normally get with AC4 in 3D.
-You should see all of your CPU cores active.
+You should expect to see only 2 cores active.

 First launch will be slow, like a minute, as it caches shaders.

 Update 10-25-14: Switched to latest code base, which uses fewer dlls, and does not require the Microsoft platform update.
 It includes the bug fix that PirateGuyBrush found in the 3Dmigoto runtime.
 Dramatically improves the minimum frame rates.
 Big thanks to PirateGuyBrush for the persistence in nailing that down.